eugenia1984/english/b1-english-for-developers/10-learn-how-to-express-agreement.md

 For example: `The team created wireframes to plan the website's navigation before adding colors and images`. –> This means they first designed a basic structure before working on the visual details.

+- **User scenarios** refers to different situations that describe how users interact with a product to achieve a goal.
+It helps teams test and improve the user experience.

+For example: `We created user scenarios to see how customers navigate the checkout process`. –> This means the team simulated different ways users complete a purchase to identify any issues.

 ---